cloudoperators/heureka/README.md

 ## Architecture & Design

-For a detailed understanding of the system's architecture and design, refer to the following resources:
+For a detailed understanding of Heureka's architecture and design, refer to the following resources:

-- [Heureka Product Design Document](docs/product_design_documentation.md): This document provides a general overview, a glossary of terms, and user personas relevant to Heureka.
+- [Heureka Product Design Document](docs/product_design_documentation.md): This document provides a general overview, a glossary of terms, and user personas.
-- [Entity Relationship Documentation](docs/entity_relationships.md): This document outlines the core entities within Heureka and how they interact with each other.
+- [Entity Relationship Documentation](docs/entity_relationships.md): This document outlines the core entities within Heureka and how they interact.

-**Additional Resources Coming Soon**

-- High-Level Architecture Diagrams: These diagrams will provide a visual representation of the overall system architecture, expected to be published before the end of Q3.
+- [High-Level Architecture Diagram](https://github.com/cloudoperators/heureka/blob/main/docs/product_design_documentation.md#high-level-features): This provides a visual representation of the overall system architecture.
-- High-Level Features: A high-level overview of the system's functionalities is also planned for publication before the end of Q3.
+- [High-Level Features](https://github.com/cloudoperators/heureka/blob/main/docs/product_design_documentation.md#high-level-features): A high-level overview of Heureka's functionalities.

 ## Requirements and Setup